simplyequipped/library/README.md

 ## Recommended Content

 The total size of the recommended content is 548 GB (1 TB drive recommended).
 See the [Kiwix Library](https://library.kiwix.org/) for more ZIM content.

+**Note:** Portable Apps at the end of the *Recommended Content - Files* section should be downloaded manually due to the layout of the Portable Apps website.

 ### Reference ZIM Files (526 GB)
 | Title              | Language | Variant   | Date    | Size    | Link                                                                                                                    |